Rylith/TouchpadTestV2/README.md

 - You can close the project
 - Go to the directory : "libpointing\bindings\Java\Jar"
 - Launch "compile.bat" On some Windows system javac application is not in the Path.
 To add it, find your JDK installation directory (C:\Program Files\Java\jdk1.8.0_92\bin for example) and follow these [instructions](https://www.java.com/en/download/help/path.xml)
-- Go to msvc directory
+- Go to 'msvc' directory
 - Edit the libpointingJavaBindingDll.vcxproj (with [NotePad++](https://notepad-plus-plus.org/) for example) : Search "jdk1.8.0_91" (for example) and replace with your own version of JDK (jdk1.8.0_92 for example).
 If your JDK is for 32 bits Architecture and you are on a 64 bits architecture search "C:\Program Files\Java\jdk1.8.0_91" and replace with "C:\Program Files (x86)\Java\jdk1.8.0_92"
 - Save the modifications and open the libpointingJavaBindingDll project with Visual Studio
 - Choose "Release x86" and Generate->"Generate libpointingJavaBindingDll"